 Where Do They Work?

 The Quantity Surveyor is qualified to estimate the costs as mentioned above and to advise on alternative proposals.
-Quantity Surveyors shall work in a variety of areas such as,
+Quantity Surveyor works in different sectors such as,

 - Government sectors

 - Private practice

 - Other commercial companies

 How to become a Chartered Surveyor?